JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Angular notes.md

 ## Data binding
 - `{{ data }}` Everything inside the double curly braces is turned into a string
 - These are the public properties of the class inside the **component.ts** file
-- If it is not pcublic it cannot be accessed from the template
+- If it is not public it cannot be accessed from the template
 - Therefore it only makes sense to use values that can be turned to strings and not objects
 - **Uppercase pipe** - Pipes can be used to format the strings inside the curly braces, `titlecase` will capitalize the first letter, `lowercase` will turn the string into lowercase
 - **Property Binding**: Use `[property]="expression"` for one-way data binding from the component to the template.